HL7Norway/FHIR-hackathon-2025/currentbuild/hack-agenda.md

 ### Agenda for the Hackathon

-Proposed agenda for the hackathon 10. november.
+Proposed agenda for the hackathon on 10 November.
  **NOTE!
 The agenda is currently under active development and changes will occur without further notice.**

 | | | |